Primary Key Points

 Getting enough sleep can also affect our ability to learn new information.
 Studies have shown that sleep deprivation makes it harder for people to learn new tasks.
 (10)

-Finally, chronic sleep loss can lead to a decline in overall cognitive function and could contribute to the development of neurodegenerative disorders such as Alzheimer’s disease because it leads to the accumulation of beta-amyloid protein.
+Finally, chronic sleep loss can lead to a decline in overall cognitive function.
+It could contribute to the development of neurodegenerative disorders such as Alzheimer’s disease because it leads to the accumulation of beta-amyloid protein.
 (11)

 Furthermore, chronic sleep deprivation might lead to a decline in neuroplasticity, which is the ability of the brain to form new connections and adapt to new information.
 (12)